cloudcheflabs/chango-private-docs/docs/user-guide/trino-azkaban.md

 ## Create Flow of Chango Query Exec

-The following is an example flow file which will be sent to `Chango Query Exec` to run trino queries in trino through `Chango Trino Gateway`.
+The following is an example flow file called `postgresql-to-iceberg.yaml` which will be sent to `Chango Query Exec` to run trino queries in trino through `Chango Trino Gateway`.

 ```agsl
 uri: <chango-trino-gateway-endpoing-without-scheme>